On Pakistan’s #MeToo reckoning

 Three months later, over a hundred powerful men stood accused of sexual harassment.

 The #MeToo movement found it’s way in Pakistan through the entertainment industry too when singer and actress Meesha Shafi accused friend and colleague Ali Zafar of physically harassing her on multiple occasions.
+Several other women have come forward with similar allegations against him.

 But just like everywhere else in the world, the issue was not going to stay confined to the film and music industry.